 At any rate, the organisation should be clear with you about their expectations and be able to tell you about any time commitments there may be.

 Finding a suitable volunteer role begins with you.
 Think about the causes you care about and the skills you have to offer.
 Perhaps you are a keen gardener or feel strongly about a local issue.
 Maybe you have had experiences that you could bring to a role.
 You should also give some thought to the amount of time you have to offer.

-Once you have ideas about the type of volunteering roles you have in mind, take a look at the current Volunteering Opportunities on our website to see if there are any that interest you.
+Once you have ideas about the type of volunteering roles you have in mind, take a look at the current volunteering opportunities on our Volunteer Centre database to see if there are any that interest you.

 Or you can use Do it, the national database of volunteering opportunities.
 It only takes a matter of minutes to register online and you can search for volunteering opportunities that suit your interests and skills.